 The initialization phase may be extended by asserting the active-low external RESET.
 If a configuration has begun, an assertion of RESET will initiate an abort, including an orderly clearing of partially loaded configuration memory bits.
-After about 3 clock cycles for synchronization, initialization will require about 160 additional cycles of the inter-
+After about 3 clock cycles for synchronization, initialization will require about 160 additional cycles of the internal sampling clock (197 for the XC2018) to clear the internal memory before another configuration may begin.
+Reprogramming is initialized by a HIGH-to-LOW transition on RESET (after RESET has been HIGH for at least 6 ns) followed by a LOW level (for at least 6 ns) on both the RESET and the open drain DONE/PROG pins.
+This returns the LCA to the CLEAR state, as shown in Fig. 12.